- Development, Land Use & Construction

 What is the adoption process?

 Visiting and Adoption hours are 10 a.m. to 4 p.m.
-Monday, Thursday, Friday and Saturday; 10 a.m. to 6 p.m.
-Tuesday.
-The shelter is closed Sunday, Wednesday and holidays.
+Monday, Thursday, Friday and Saturday; 12 noon to 6 p.m.
+Tuesday, and 12 noon to 4 p.m. on Sunday.
+The shelter is closed Wednesday and holidays.

 Interested persons will be asked to complete an adoption application.
 Adopters must have an approved application, and all lawfully required rabies vaccinations and city licenses on any pets they currently own before adopting a new pet.
 Renters are encouraged to discuss their intention to adopt a pet with their landlord prior to adoption.